Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

    Check [this](../installation/01_linux.md#1-determine-location-of-the-adapter-and-checking-user-permissions) to find out the port of your adapter.
 2. If you are using a CC2530 or CC2531; it is a common issue for this adapter to crash (due to its outdated hardware).
    Reflashing the firmware should fix the problem.
-If it happens often consider upgrading to a [more powerful adapter](../adapters/README.md).
+If it happens often consider flashing the [source routing firmware](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin/source_routing) or upgrade to a [more powerful adapter](../adapters/README.md).

 ## Verify that you put the correct port in configuration.yaml